European leaders and Obama to discuss Russia sanctions in Berlin: sources

 A German official said the plan was to agree a rollover of EU sanctions against Russia, which are due to expire at the end of January, in the coming weeks.

-But there is concern that Trump might move in the opposite direction after his inauguration on Jan.
-20th.
-European leaders will therefore be seeking clarity from Obama, who met with Trump at the White House for over an hour last week.
-Obama is due to arrive in Berlin on Wednesday evening after visiting Greece.
+There is concern that Trump might move in the opposite direction after his inauguration on Jan.
+20. European leaders will therefore be seeking clarity from Obama, who met Trump last week and said afterwards the president-elect would maintain core relationships around the world, including with NATO.

 "We're in a really critical situation," said the German official.
 "We have to prevent a situation where the EU rolls over the sanctions and then the new U.S. president comes in and lifts them."

-After his meeting with Trump, Obama sought to reassure U.S. allies that the president-elect would maintain core relationships around the world, including with NATO.
+Obama and Merkel are expected to hold talks on Thursday followed by a news conference at which they will raise the issue of Syria, a source said.

 European officials fear that Russia will use the time before Trump's inauguration to launch new offensives in Syria and Ukraine.
-Two diplomatic sources said the issue of Syria would also come up at the Friday meeting in Berlin.
+Two diplomatic sources said the issue of Syria would also come up at the Friday meeting.

-"Syria will definitely be on the agenda," said one of the sources, citing coordinated Russian missile strikes against rebels in Syria launched on Tuesday from an aircraft carrier in the Mediterranean.
+"Syria will definitely be on the agenda," said one, citing coordinated Russian missile strikes against rebels in Syria launched on Tuesday from an aircraft carrier in the Mediterranean.

 The Kremlin has said it is maintaining a moratorium on air strikes in the city of Aleppo.